Strain Requirements

 If you grew your bacteria on an agar plate, create a bacterial suspension by harvesting ½ to ⅔ of total fresh growth from the plate with a sterile loop and resuspend it in 5 - 10 mL of a suitable sterile buffer (e.g. PBS).
 You can then blank the spectrophotometer with an aliquot of the sterile buffer, and measure the optical density of an aliquot of your bacterial suspension.

 OD measures are only valid when they are below 1.0, so you may need to prepare a serial dilution of your bacterial suspension, with the series continuing until one of the dilutions has an OD below 1.0.
-You can then calculate the OD of the stock culture by multiplying the measured value by the dilution factor.
+You can then calculate the OD of the stock culture by multiplying the measured value by the dilution factor (Appendix C).

 Harvesting cells

-Take an appropriate volume and centrifuge to pellet the bacterial cells.
+Now that you have quantified your cells you should wash them.
+Take an appropriate volume and centrifuge, to pellet the cells.
 Discard the supernatant, and wash the pellet with 1 mL of sterile buffer (e.g. PBS), before centrifuging a second time.
+Ensure all the supernatant has been removed and the cell pellet is as dry as possible.

 Figure 1.
 Pelleted S. aureus cells; the right tube contains cells at an equivalent OD600 of 10, or ~40 mg in wet weight.
 The pellet on the left shows an example of equivalent OD600 of 1, which is insufficient for submission.

-Take 0.5 mL of the inactivation buffer from the sample tubes provided to you, and resuspend the bacterial pellet.
+Take 500 µL of the inactivation buffer from the sample tubes provided to you, and use it to gently resuspend the pellet.
+You should have a maximum of 550 uL of liquid in your tube.

-Transfer this resuspension back into your sample tube, ensure the lid is tightly fastened, and affix the MicrobesNG Sample ID label we sent with your tubes.
+Transfer this resuspension back into the sample tube that we provided, ensure the lid is tightly fastened, and affix the MicrobesNG Sample ID label that we sent with your tubes.

 Please attach labels to your sample tubes lengthwise, not around the tube (Figure 2).